petartotev/PT_Demo_CacheTower/README.md

 0. Do steps from [MemoryCache](#memorycache) section.

-1. Pull the Redis image and run Redis in a Docker container:
+1. Pull Redis Docker Image and run Redis in a Docker Container:

 ```
 docker pull redis